Pydes-boop/CampusWarsSocGame/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-In this Project we (Daniel Klitzner, Jonas Hack, Marina Weber, Felix Völk & Robin Weiland) created a quiz game with domination mechanics.
+In this Project a team of students created a quiz game with domination mechanics.
 Users are split into teams using a matching algorithmn that utilizes the TUM API, then they fight for lecture halls using GPS.

 Fight questions (quizzes) are determined using the current lecture of the respective lecture hall.